Application Configuration Management #

 Typical approach with an Internal Developer Platform #

-There are a number of different elements in how Internal Developer Platforms improve managing application configuration:
+There are a number of different ways that Internal Developer Platforms improve on how you manage application configurations:

-- Scope: A good Internal Developer Platform manages both, resources that are living within your containerized application platform (e.g., Kubernetes) as well as resources that are running outside of it (e.g., databases, file storage).
+- Scope: A well designed Internal Developer Platform manages both resources that are living within your container orchestration platform (e.g. Kubernetes) and resources that are running outside of it (e.g., databases, file storage).
 This is important since you typically need both kinds of resources within any given modern application.
+A well designed IDP should further be able to manage those internal and external resources in a dynamic way, depending on the context (e.g. a certain type of database configured in a certain way depending on the type of environment).

 - Versioning: This is one of the more complex elements of an Internal Developer Platform.
 From a conceptual point of view, you want to make sure that your Internal Developer Platform versions a baseline configuration that is then changed for any specific application and environment (see also Environment Management).
-Changes should ideally be possible via a user interface (UI), command-line interface (CLI), or API to accommodate different preferences within your developer teams.
+Changes should ideally be possible in a declarative way in Git, via a user interface (UI), command-line interface (CLI), or API to accommodate different preferences within your developer teams.

 - Portability: Your Internal Developer Platform should not lock you in from a technical point of view.
 Otherwise, it can easily become a single source of failure.
 Portability is an important aspect to avoid this pitfall.
 Ideally, your Internal Developer Platform allows you to store standard manifests for each deployment in a file system or even Git-based repository.
 This allows you to run deployments even if your Internal Developer Platform is not available.

-- Secrets Management: Managing secrets comes with a lot of challenges especially in the everyday life of developer teams.
+- Secrets Management: Secrets Management: Managing secrets comes with a lot of challenges, especially in the everyday life of developer teams.
 There are still too many secrets checked into (maybe even publicly available) repositories; often accidentally.
 An Internal Developer Platform should support your DevOps team as well as your developers in managing secrets in a convenient and secure way.

 The following two pictures illustrate a typical approach to Application Configuration Management without and with an Internal Developer Platform.